Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 When they spend most of their time away from the heat source, it might be time to raise it up or even take it away altogether.

-A good way to set up your brooder is the put the heat plate on one side of the brooder (instead of in the middle) and your food and water on the other side.
+A good way to set up your brooder is to put the heat plate on one side of the brooder (instead of in the middle) and your food and water on the other side.

 That way the chicks can be as close or far from the heat as needed and they can regulate their own temperatures!